Buddyboo77/ham-radio-exam-canada/replit.md

 - Implemented Fisher-Yates shuffle algorithm to randomize answer positions
 - Correct answers now appear randomly at positions A, B, C, or D

+**Sound & Vibration Effects:**
+- Added satisfying "pop" sounds using Web Audio API
+- Device vibration support for phones/tablets
+- All effects gracefully degrade on unsupported devices or when muted

-These fixes ensure production-grade stability for the $8.88 Pro version - users won't lose progress accidentally.
+These fixes ensure production-grade stability for the app store version!

 ## System Architecture